bounswe/bounswe2020group6/Hw1Report.md

 ---

 _Ezgi Gulperi Er_
----

 https://github.com/zziz/pwc

 It contains a comprehensive list of prominent research papers and their implementations.

 Pros:
--Well organized.
+- Well organized.
--Good for learning how to implement an intricate approach / algorithm
+- Good for learning how to implement an intricate approach / algorithm

 Cons:
 - Not a real project repository

----